Dose-Dense Chemotherapy

 - Weight gain.

-DDC is used to treat some high-risk lymphomas.
+DDC is also used to treat some high-risk lymphomas.
 Studies are still looking at DDC used with Rituximab (Rituxan®).
 Studies have also looked at using DDC in ovarian cancer.